klaasnienhuis/devfab/docs/guide/annotations/menu.md

 <CodePenEmbed id="gOZKEpR/332b3a6c586f9a17845b783e981d74a4" tab="result" />

 `annotations_visible: 0` hides the annotations altogether.
+Now you can focus on the 3D model and the annotations won't distract you.

-To disable navigation, I've added the following to the `success` callback. `setUserInteraction` can disable or enable all interaction with the model.
+To disable navigation, I've added the following to the `success` callback: `setUserInteraction` can disable or enable all interaction with the model.

 ```js
 api.addEventListener("viewerready", () => {